fedora-infra/fedmsg/doc/proposal.rst

  - SCM

-   - TODO - Add the hooks
+   - TODO - Add the hooks.
+This is blocking on getting an instance of fedmsg-relay stood up in production.
+That, on the other hand, is blocking on getting the fedmsg wrapper around moksha done so that the relay doesn't eat up 100% CPU.

      - ``org.fedoraproject.{stg,prod}.scm.repo.checkin`` -> fcomm, autoqa